Fountains and storms: The role of AGN and mergers in disrupting the cool-core in the RomulusC simulation: Results

-Observations and idealised simulations suggest that the AGN-ICM feedback loop is regulated by gas cooling out of the ICM.
-The multi-phase structure in the ICM arises naturally when heating and cooling balance globally and the minimum of the ratio $t_{\rm cool}/t_{\rm ff}$ falls in the range $\sim 5-30$ \citep{McCourt2012,Sharma2012,Prasad2015,Voit2015, Hogan2017, Pulido2018}.
-Under such conditions, local density enhancements driven, for example, by turbulent \citep[c.f.][and references therein]{Gaspari2013,Prasad2017,Prasad2018} velocity perturbations are thermally unstable and condense into clouds that then decouple from surroundings and rain down upon the BCG, driving star formation and powering the central AGN \citep{Gaspari2013, Prasad2015, Prasad2017, Prasad2018, Li2015, Tremblay2016}.
+The difference between panels 3 and 4 is crucial.
+In the former, the BCG is quenched, the core is running out of cold-phase gas, but the entropy profile of the hot-phase gas is still relatively low in the center.
+The latter is after the shock heating at 11.97 Gyr, witnessed in Figure~\ref{fig:shock}.
+There is now no gas with entropy lower than 10 $\rm keV cm^{2}$ within the central 50 kpc, and the entropy of the hot phase is entirely flat in the central 150~kpc.
+These are very different dynamical states of the cluster.

-Fig.~\ref{fig:multiphase} shows the distribution of entropy of all the gas particles within 500 kpc of the halo centre during each of the four epochs.
-The mass-weighted profile of the hot ($T>10^6$K) X-ray emitting gas is highlighted in purple.
-Particles that were close to the central SMBH at any recorded snapshots are shown in red.
-These particles are likely to have received either direct thermal energy injection from AGN feedback, or have been swept up by the very beginning of AGN-driven outflow events.
-This is only a subset of such particles, since intermediate snapshots are not recorded, and gas that was heated at those times quickly moves out to larger radii.
-However, it shows why AGN heating can co-exist with cold, low entropy gas in the core, as seen in Fig.~\ref{fig:ICMprofiles} in \citet{Tremmel2019}.
+\textbf{Observations and idealised simulations suggest that the gas cooling is regulated by the AGN-ICM feedback loop.
+Multi-phase structure in the ICM arises naturally when the heating and cooling balance is globally maintained when the ratio $t_{\rm cool}/t_{\rm ff}$ falls in the range $\sim 5-30$ \citep{McCourt2012,Sharma2012,Prasad2015,Voit2015, Hogan2017, Pulido2018}.
+Under such conditions, local density enhancements driven, for example, by turbulent velocity perturbations \citep[c.f.,][and references therein]{Gaspari2013,Prasad2017,Prasad2018} are thermally unstable and condense into clouds that then decouple from their surroundings and 'rain' down upon the BCG, driving star formation and powering the central AGN \citep{Gaspari2013, Prasad2015, Prasad2017, Prasad2018, Li2015, Tremblay2016}.}